wercker/DEPRECATED-box-ubuntu12.04-webessentials/README.md

 # What's new

-- GitHub and Bitbucket public keys added to known_hosts
+- Update postgres-client to 9.2

 # License